The Smithsonian Goes Digital: A New Era of Transformation

 The Office of the Chief Information Officer implements digital asset management systems to organize and streamline access to the institution’s vast collections of digital files.
 This system is predominantly used in-house, although a few resources are made available for public reference.

-Like any business these days, the Smithsonian uses data analytics and digital tools to enhance operational efficiency, visitor services, and strategic planning.
+And like any business these days, the Smithsonian uses data analytics and digital tools to enhance operational efficiency, visitor services, and strategic planning.

-Innovative Projects and Partnerships
+Projects and Partnerships

 As mentioned at the top of the article, the Digitization Program Office is responsible for the institution’s extensive digitizing.
 It also leads innovative projects to facilitate digitization and develop new technologies, like 3D digitization workflows, for scanning and preserving artifacts.